FAQs ?

 About The Moccasins

-Soft sole shoes were originally what everyone wore if they wore anything.
-I call my shoes moccasins because I learnt this trade through a Native American line but I'm an English woman who has also lived in Africa and now lives in Australia, which partly explains my mix up of design influences.
+Soft sole or 'barefoot' shoes were originally what everyone wore if they wore anything.
+I call my shoes moccasins because I learnt my trade through a Native American line but I'm an English woman who has also lived in Africa and now lives in Australia, which may help to explain my mix up of design influences.

-My bespoke deer skin shoes and boots are made using only hand tools.
+My custom made deer skin shoes and boots are made using only hand tools.
 Every hole is hand punched and every stitch, hand stitched.
 The result is honest, natural, simple footwear that grows more beautiful and comfortable with age.
-They feel gorgeous, like gloves for your feet.
+They feel great.

 When the moccasins are brand new it can be hard to 'see' them properly as their beauty and comfort comes with time and wearing.
-This is often difficult to relay to new customers.
-My moccasins are designed and made in ways that exploit the aforementioned inherent qualities of the skin so that they 'finish themselves off' as they are worn.
+This is often difficult to relay to new customers from the samples on my market stall table.
+My moccasins are designed and made in ways that exploit the inherent qualities of the skin (soft, strong, stretchy) so that they 'finish themselves off' as they are worn.
 Becoming replicas of your feet.
-It's the way they age and mature that make them look good and feel special.
-It won't take long.
+It's the way they age and mature that make them look good and feel special - and it won't take long.

 The Tabs